Co-designing smart and sustainable mobility

 - Establish educational paths to introduce new technologies and regulatory frameworks.

-Focusing on the creation of a more resilient and interconnected mobility system, two sessions within this stream will explore the key enablers of cross-modal innovation.
+Two sessions exploring the key enablers of cross-modal innovation, focusing on creating a more resilient and interconnected mobility system.
 The objective is to foster cooperation, enhance interoperability, and facilitate knowledge sharing across the road, rail, maritime, and air sectors.

-Two sessions on social factors, for instance, one on workforce (reskilling, impact, youth, leadership, etc.) and one on inclusion of all users (bridging gaps in accessibility, including digital, disability, age, gender, etc.).
+Two sessions addressing the human side of transport innovation: one on workforce development (reskilling, youth, leadership) and one on inclusion of all users, bridging gaps in accessibility across digital, disability, age, and gender.